A review of the Le Cirque Signature restaurant in Leela Palace, Bangalore.

-It was a great evening full of interesting conversations with my fellow diners which mentioned some of the edible stuff which probably shouldn’t be mentioned on the blog and is popularly eaten/drank around Holi.
+It was a great evening full of interesting conversations with my fellow diners who mentioned some of the edible stuff which probably shouldn’t be mentioned on the blog and is popularly eaten/drank around Holi.
 Great food and some brilliant wine.

 We started our food journey for the day with amuse bouche of mozzarella cheese atop a halved artichoke, served with artichoke puree and black truffle oil.
 Clean and clear flavours which packed a super punch.